 The U.S. has been invaded by two species of freshwater mussels: the zebra mussel (Dreissena polymorpha) and the quagga mussel (D. bugensis).
-Both are freshwater bivalve mollusks that have a small, triangular shaped shell.
-Zebra and quagga mussels are Eurasian species that are non-indigenous to North America.
-Since their introduction conservation-oriented agencies such as the National Park Service have attempted to protect unaffected lakes from invasion and to slow the spread of mussels to new areas.
-A prevention program specifically targeting zebra and quagga mussels (ZQM) has been in place at AMIS since 2014, beginning with public outreach and education as the first step in the collective efforts to prevent the introduction of Dreissena mussels.The park has brochures that highlight the threat of zebra and quagga mussels (in English and Spanish since we are an international water body).
-Park staff gives presentations to the public, especially at fishing tournament meetings.
-The park also installed zebra and quagga mussel information stencils and signs during 2015 and 2016.
+Both are freshwater, bivalve mollusks that have a small, triangular shaped shell.
+Zebra and quagga mussels are Eurasian species that are not native to North America.
+Since their introduction, conservation-oriented bureaus, such as the National Park Service, have attempted to protect unaffected lakes from invasion and to slow the spread of mussels to new areas.
+A prevention program specifically targeting zebra and quagga mussels (ZQM) has been in place at Amistad national recreation Area since 2014, beginning with public outreach and education as the first step in the collective efforts to prevent the introduction of Dreissena mussels.The park has brochures in both English and Spanish that highlight the threat of zebra and quagga mussels.
+Park staff give presentations to the public, especially at fishing tournament meetings.
+The park also installed zebra and quagga mussel information stencils and signs in 2015 and 2016.

 Early detection is one of the most important steps to initiate containment activities, which will help prevent the spread of invasive mussels to other water bodies.
 Resource Management staff have settlement samplers which are inspected monthly at docks and deep water areas adjacent to the boat ramps and Amistad Dam.
 In addition to the settlement samplers, park staff collects water samples to be tested for zebra and quagga mussel veligers (microscopic larvae).
 Vertical plankton tows are used to collect samples for analysis using Cross Polarized Light Microscopy (CPL) and/or quantitative Polymerase Chain Reaction (q-PCR) analysis at independent laboratories.
 Water sampling efforts have been concentrated near marinas, boat launches, and Amistad Dam.